 |Available as brokerage sweep|

 |Seeks…||Preservation of capital; liquidity; and, consistent with these, the highest possible current income.||Highest level of income commensurate with liquidity and minimal fluctuations in principal value.||Highest level of income commensurate with liquidity and minimal fluctuations in principal value.|

 |Typical holding maturities||Less than 13 months||Approximately 1.5 years||Approximately 3 years|

 |Duration range||0.1 to 0.2 years||0.75 to 1.0 years||1.5 to 2.3 years|

 |Credit quality||Must be rated between AAA and AA||Investment Grade||Investment Grade|

 |Net asset value (NAV)||Stable at $1*||Fluctuates||Fluctuates|

 *An investment in a money market fund is not insured or guaranteed by the FDIC or any other government agency.
 Although a money market fund seeks to preserve the value of your investment at $1.00 per share, it is possible to lose money by investing in a money market fund.

-2Note about the Ultra Short-Term Bond Fund's expense ratio: The fund's estimated expense ratio as of its inception date on 12/3/2012 was 0.61%.
+2Note about the Ultra Short-Term Bond Fund's expense ratio: The fund's expense ratio as of its fiscal year ended 05/31/2014 was 0.49%.
 To protect the interests of shareholders, T. Rowe Price will waive its fees and/or bear any expenses that would cause the fund's expense ratio to exceed 0.35%.
 This contractual expense limitation expires on 9/30/2015.

 3Funds are placed in general risk/return categories based on their past performance or, for newer funds, the performance of the types of securities in which they invest.
 There is no assurance past trends will continue.